SAP-samples/cloud-sdk-team-calendar/exercises/02-generate-odata-clients.md

 In this directory, you will also find the [service mapping file](../resources/service-mapping.json), which contains some extra configuration for the generated service(s), like the directory name and service path for the service.

+**Note** As it's described in the [License](SOLUTION.md#license), OData clients for SAP S/4HANA and SAP SuccessFactors should not be made available as open source because it is subject to SAP intellectual property.

 ## Run the generation

 To generate the OData clients, run the following npm script: